RackHD/docs/docs/rackhd/configuration.rst

       - Toggle HTTPS
     * - httpsCert
       - Filename of the X.509 certificate to use for TLS.
 Expected format is PEM.
-        This is optional and only take effect when httpsEnabled flag set to true
+        This is optional and only takes effect when the httpsEnabled flag is set to true
     * - httpsKey
       - Filename of the RSA private key to use for TLS.
 Expected format is PEM.
-        This is optional and only take effect when httpsEnabled flag set to true
+        This is optional and only takes effect when the httpsEnabled flag is set to true
     * - httpsPfx
-      - Pfx file containing the SSL cert and private key (only needed if the key and cert are omitted) This is optional and only take effect when httpsEnabled flag set to true
+      - Pfx file containing the SSL cert and private key (only needed if the key and cert are omitted) This is optional and only takes effect when the httpsEnabled flag is set to true
     * - proxiesEnabled
       - Toggle Proxies
     * - authEnabled